jzuhone/acispy/doc/source/loading_data.rst

 Often, one will want to fetch data directly from the Chandra engineering archive and the commanded states database within a particular date and time range.
 The method :meth:`~acispy.data_container.DataContainer.fetch_from_database` enables this functionality.
-The MSIDs and states you want to extract must be
+The MSIDs you want to extract must be specified.
+You may either specify a set of states using the ``state_keys`` keyword argument; otherwise a useful default set will be loaded.
-specified:

 .. code-block:: python